 - Joint MS in Environmental Engineering Policy and Planning

-The School of Engineering offers exceptional Tufts undergraduate students the option of pursuing a combined Bachelor of Science and Master of Science degree (BS/MS) as a thesis or non-thesis program.
+The School of Engineering offers exceptional Tufts undergraduate students the option of pursuing a Fifth-Year Master's Degree (BS/MS) as a thesis or non-thesis program.
+Learn more.
 Tufts undergraduates:

 - Are not required to pay the application fee.